orchestral/docs/pages/components/memory/index.md

 <article id="introduction">

 `Orchestra\Memory` handles runtime configuration either using 'in memory' Runtime or database using Cache, Fluent Query Builder or Eloquent ORM.
+Instead of just allowing static configuration to be used, `Orchestra\Memory` allow those configuration to be persistent in between request by utilizing multiple data storage option either through cache or database.

 </article>